2023-2024 Student Dress Code

 iii.
 Staff members (recognizing that this will be a limited number of people).

 b.
 The Principal should seek input from the SAC of any school that will send more than 20% of the student population to the new school.

 c.
 The Principal should invite students and parents to a meeting at which they may provide input regarding the proposed additional restrictions.

 d.
-The Principal should consider the results of the survey and the input from the SAC, and if the Principal wishes to request additional restrictions, he/she should send a written recommendation to the Director of Student Relations and include all pertinent information.
+The Principal should consider the results of the survey and the input from the SAC, and if the Principal wishes to request additional restrictions, he/she should send a written recommendation to the Deputy Superintendent and include all pertinent information.